Rethinking Probabilistic Circuit Parameter Learning: Introduction

 Probabilistic Circuits (PCs) are a class of generative models that represent probability distributions by recursively composing simpler distributions through sum (mixture) and product (factorization) operations \citep{choi2020probabilistic}.
 The key idea behind PCs is to examine how tractable probabilistic models, such as Hidden Markov Models \citep{rabiner1986introduction}, perform inference (\eg computing marginal probabilities).
 PCs distill the structure of these models' computation graphs into a compact and general framework, which leads to a unified, computation-oriented perspective on tractable probabilistic modeling.

 While significant progress has been made in improving the expressiveness of PCs through architectural innovations \citep{loconte2025sum,liu2021tractable} and system-level advancements \citep{liu2024scaling,peharz2020einsum}, there is still no clear consensus on how to effectively learn their parameters.
 Full-batch Expectation-Maximization (EM) and its empirical variants remain widely used approaches \citep{zhang2025scaling,liu2023image}.
 However, full-batch EM requires aggregating information across the entire dataset before each parameter update, making it hard to scale to large datasets or streaming settings.
+Although mini-batch extensions and gradient-based optimization methods can converge faster, they typically achieve lower final log-likelihood than full-batch EM.

-Based on \citet{kunstner2021homeomorphic}, which studies the full-batch EM algorithm for all latent variable models, we discover that the full-batch EM update of PCs corresponds to optimizing a 1st order Taylor approximation, regularized by a Kullback–Leibler (KL) divergence that penalizes deviation from the current distribution.
+Based on \citet{kunstner2021homeomorphic}, which studies the full-batch EM algorithm for exponential-family latent variable models, we discover that the full-batch EM update of PCs corresponds to optimizing a 1st order Taylor approximation, regularized by a Kullback–Leibler (KL) divergence that penalizes deviation from the current distribution.
 This yields a novel view of the full-batch EM update for PCs, which has appeared in various forms across different contexts \citep{peharz2015foundations,choi2021group,poon2011sum}.

 This perspective naturally suggests a theoretically grounded mini-batch extension: by increasing the weight on the KL term, we can compensate for the reduced information available in a mini-batch compared to the full dataset.
+The resultant algorithm, an\textbf{em}one (``an EM one''), adaptively applies large learning rates only to the PC parameters that strongly influence the likelihood of the current batch.
+The other parameters are kept (almost) unchanged to prevent excessive distribution drift, thereby ensuring that updates remain consistent with the data distribution.

+The theoretical insights also explain the inferior performance of existing EM- and gradient-based mini-batch algorithms, as they regularize the distribution shift before and after an update using the KL divergence of the local distributions defined at sum nodes\footnote{See \cref{sec:background} for the definition of sum nodes.} and the L2 distance in the parameter space, respectively.
+As a result, these methods fail to effectively minimize the distribution shift while learning to improve the likelihood given the current batch, causing each update to ``overfit'' to the current samples and impede overall convergence.

-The resulting update rule admits a closed-form expression, making it efficient and easy to implement.
-Preliminary empirical evaluations further demonstrate the empirical superiority compared to existing EM- and gradient-based algorithms.
+An\textbf{em}one admits a closed-form expression, making it efficient and easy to implement.
+We conduct extensive empirical evaluations on three types of datasets (language, image, and DNA) and four widely used classes of PC architectures.
+The results demonstrate that an\textbf{em}one consistently and significantly outperforms existing optimizers in both convergence speed and final likelihood.